In 2021, tuition for full-time students at Calvary University was $10,640 a year.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Calvary University undergrads use financial aid to help pay for school.
-In 2022, 207 of the 225 undergrads enrolled received financial aid.
+The majority of Calvary University undergrads use financial aid to to cover the cost of tuition.
+In 2023, 207 of the 225 undergrads enrolled received financial aid.
 Calvary University meets 54% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $9,123 a year.
 Around 25% of Calvary University undergrads take out student loans to cover any remaining costs.
 Calvary University graduates who have student loans graduate with an average of $17,692 of student loan debt.